 Meet the Team

-Ly, has a special interest in helping families develop positive mealtimes and helps children that present as "fussy eaters" or "problem feeders" develop a healthy attitude towards food & mealtimes.
-Ly facilitates the SOS Approach to feeding program & focuses on developing those fundamental skills for eating that can be then generalised to the home and school environments.
-Ly co-facilitates this program with our nutrition specialist, Simone.
+Ly has an interest in helping families develop positive mealtimes.
+Within the SOS feeding therapy protocol, Ly works with children that present as "fussy eaters" or "problem feeders".
+The goals of this program include developing eating skills, reducing anxiety towards food & improving mealtimes.
+The feeding program focuses on developing fundamental skills for eating that can be then generalized to the home and school environments.
+Ly co-facilitates this program with our nutritionist, Simone.

 BAppSc (OT) Hons; Grad.
 Cert in Educational Studies (Sensory Disability Specialisation)